My 6 self-care rituals

 I know striking a balance between caring for our loved ones, doing good work and caring for ourselves can be tricky.
 We tend to forget the latter when there is a lot on our plate.

 However, make sure you nurture your own self will help you have more energy, be more creative, and more abundant.

 There are a few things that are really important to me and I make sure I do them often and when needed.
 You can read my other post ‘Unique Map to Happiness’ to come up with your own list of self-care rituals and ideas.

 1 – Detox bath Ritual

 Once (sometimes twice) a week I take a long detox bath.
 I take this time to also do a lot of energy clearing work on myself.
 I run a very hot bath and choose one of my homemade detox salt.
-My detox salts are a mixture of Epson Salt, Pink Himalayan Salt, blend of essential oils for either emotional uplifting or muscle relaxant, as well as flower essences.
+My detox salts are a mixture of Epson Salt, Pink Himalayan Salt, a blend of essential oils for either emotional uplifting or muscle relaxant, as well as flower essences.
 I sometimes add Bentonite Clay to the mix and a bag of raw Shungite stones in the bathtub.

 Since I do a lot of heavy energetic work for people, it’s really important that I completely ground the slug that sometimes remains attached to my energy field.

 If you work in any field where emotions get stirred up, you must take regular measures to ground this energy and keep your Aura clear of any acquired emotions.

 This time for myself is something I’ve always prioritize, even when my child was young and there was just me.